Research: Global Crypto Energy Consumption

 We have compiled global hash-rate data from several of our (clients only) Application Programmed Interface (API) databases and included our own calculations to estimate the current energy consumption and projections of the entire crypto ecosystem.
 The first figure is PoW energy (GW), and the other is comparing PoW demand (TWh) vs. that of Ontario and Canada.
 All demand data is actual values from 2016 to 2018 YTD , and 2019 onward is our projected analysis with ~50% variance. (the calculation is rather simple, yet there are many variables that are hard/ impossible to estimate at this point in time, hence the large uncertainty)

-We stop our projections by 2030, simply to keep 2016 within visible scale.
-While in reality everyone reading this post and their offspring will have transcended into the space-time continuum (death/afterlife) by the time the last Bitcoin crypto-asset will be minted.
-Hence our strong belief that this new industry and asset class is just getting started.
+The projections stop at year 2030, simply to keep 2016 within visible scale, as the last Bitcoin asset will be minted in approx. year 2100.
+Hence our strong belief that this new industry and asset class is just getting started as the new standard store of value and internet trade.
 Time to start harnessing the power of blockchain – with Crypto Farm!

-I’ll end this post leaving an interesting point: that Crypto Farm and founder Adam J. Brooks firmly believe that by 2064 the total crypto-asset energy demand has a chance to surpass that of the total energy demand of the United States.
+I will end this post on an interesting theory: that Crypto Farm and founder Adam J. Brooks firmly believe that by 2064 the total crypto-asset energy demand has a chance to surpass that of the total energy demand of the United States.

 REFERENCE / FURTHER READING